 - to withhold-, mislead about-, or selectively/secretly dispose of undesired results;

 - to mislead or conceal one's own or others scientific efforts and / or scientific achievements.
 Improper allocation of authorship etc.

 - to destruct research data / material to prevent investigations of misconduct.

-The list of such actions specified in the Act is not exhaustive.
+The list specified in the Act is not exhaustive.

 The act also states that no action will be regarded as misconduct unless it was committed intentionally or with gross negligence.